How the 'final four' states changed their election laws

-This is the seventh in a series of articles examining changes to voting laws in every state.
+This is the final entry in a series of articles examining changes to voting laws in every state.

 The ongoing election evolution in the United States, while in large part catalyzed by the Covid-19 pandemic, has been building momentum for years.

 Many states were already undergoing major overhauls to their election systems leading up to the 2020 election, even before the pandemic gripped the nation.
 And in the aftermath of the presidential contest, states have doubled down on voting reforms.

 To provide a comprehensive analysis of the voting law changes in every state and Washington, D.C., since 2019, The Fulcrum compiled data from the Voting Rights Lab, the National Conference for State Legislatures, the Brennan Center for Justice, and state statutes and constitutions.
 This 11th installment focuses on the four remaining states.